DanielGiljam/dashlane-to-print/README.md

 # dashlane-to-print

 Creates a printable PDF out of Dashlane data (JSON format).
+Works on both Windows and macOS.

 > NOTE: Currently only handles passwords (authentifiant entries).